 - a.
-Performance requirements: The walker should be able to support user weight and should not inhibit normal mobility. - b.
-Safety: The alarm on the walker should not startle the user causing unsafe behavior. - c.
-Accuracy and Reliability: The walker should notify the user when they are approximately one foot away from the walker.
-Step count, cadence and time of use data should be accurate within 5% of the total steps taken and the total time used. - d.
+Performance requirements: The cane should be able to support user weight and should not inhibit normal mobility. - b.
+Safety: The alarm on the cane should not startle the user causing unsafe behavior. - c.
+Accuracy and Reliability: The cane should notify the user when they are 10 or more feet away from the cane.
+Step count, cadence and time of use data should be accurate within 5%. - d.
 Life in Service: The device should last for lifetime of the patient with appropriate power supply. - e.
 Shelf life: Shelf life is not an applicable restraint for the device. - f.
 Operating Environment: The device will be used in a clinical study by a clinical research assistant.
-The device should be able to function in the home as well as outside - g.
+The device should be able to function in the home as well as outside. - g.
 Ergonomics: The device should be comfortable for the user and not inhibit their normal.
 The device should be easy to read for low vision users, should have no small buttons, and should be easy to use for users with limited technological knowledge. - h.
-Weight: The device weight should not add more than 2 lbs to the functional walker weight. - i.
-Materials: The walker should be made out of standard materials such as aluminum, that can incorporate the appropriate electronic equipment. - j.
+Weight: The device weight should not add more than 2 lbs to the functional cane weight. - i.
+Materials: The cane should be made out of standard materials such as aluminum, that can incorporate the appropriate electronic equipment. - j.
 Aesthetics, Appearance, and Finish: The user sensor should be small and attachable to clothing or wrist.
 The incorporated electronics should be neatly packaged.